KevincTulp/nearmap-python-api/install/Ubuntu_and_ARM64_Install.md

-# Installing Nearmap-Python-API on ARM64 Computers (Raspberry PI 4, NVIDIA Jetson Nano...)
+# Installing Nearmap-Python-API on Ubuntu Operating Systems including ARM64 (Raspberry PI 4, NVIDIA Jetson Nano...)

-** The following process also supports all versions of ubuntu supported by MiniForge**
+** The process supports all versions of Ubuntu supported by MiniForge**
 ****

 1.)
 Update Ubuntu